exakat/php-dictionary/dictionary/magic-hash.ini.rst

 A magic hash is a hash string which is mistakenly compared to another hash.

-In the example below, the same MD5 hash is taken for two distinct strings, which ends up being identical, per `==`.
+In the example below, the same MD5 hash is taken for two distinct strings, which ends up being identical, per ``==``.

-In reality, the two hashes are different strings : `0e462097431906509019562988736854` and `0e830400451993494058024219903391` respectively.
+In reality, the two hashes are different strings: ``0e462097431906509019562988736854`` and ``0e830400451993494058024219903391`` respectively.
 When they are compared, as strings, PHP identifies the initial 0 of the strings, and assume the comparison should be an integer comparison.

 Each string is turned into a int, which are 0 in both cases.
 Hence, the comparison succeeds, yet it wrong.

-The protection against magic hashes is to use the identity operator `===`, rather than the equality.
+The protection against magic hashes is to use the identity operator ``===``, rather than the equality.
 It makes a type comparison and do not apply type juggling, which leads to the two hashes above different.

 This example is applicable with any hash algorithm which produces a string that starts with 0.
 Check the magic hash repository for examples with SHA256, HAVAL, PHOTON, RIPEMD or SPONGENT.

-There are PHP functions and operators that perform safe comparisons ,such as `===`, `!==` and hash_equals().
+There are PHP functions and operators that perform safe comparisons ,such as ``===``, ``!==`` and ``hash_equals()``.

 .. code-block:: php